Robin1396/candyshop/README.md

 4) Open terminal on mac and type "cd candyshop"

-5) Type "ruby init.rb" on command prompt and hit enter.
+5) Type "ruby init.rb" on termianl and hit enter.